bmcd243/spotify-terraform/README.md

 I am using this project as an opportunity to further explore the world of Cloud Engineering and DevOps.
 Thus, the aims of this project are to:
 - Deploy all components using IaC (Terraform) as opposed to using a visual console
 - Package everything as a Docker image so it can be run anywhere.
-Saving Kubernetes for a future project with more containers.
+Saving Kubernetes for a future project with more containers
-- Do as much as possible via CLI but use Docker Desktop for learning purposes.
+- Do as much as possible via CLI but use Docker Desktop for learning purposes
-- Ansible for automation (CI/CD)
+- Ansible for automation
 - Use EFS
 - VPCs and Subnets
 - Use AWS Secrets Manager to store sensitive information (e.g. IDs and keys)